varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

 _A service worker is a script that runs in the background, separate from your web page.
 It responds to events, including network requests made from pages it serves.
 A service worker has an intentionally short lifetime.
 It wakes up when it gets an event and runs only as long as it needs to process it._

-The first and foremost feature ServiceWorkers provides is to give the ability to webapp to work offline.
-Apart from this ServiceWorkers also includes features like [push notifications](https://developers.google.com/web/updates/2015/03/push-notifications-on-the-open-web) and [background sync](https://developers.google.com/web/updates/2015/12/background-sync).
-In the future service workers will support other things like periodic sync or geofencing.
-The core feature discussed in this tutorial is the ability to intercept and handle network requests, including programmatically managing a cache of responses.
+The first and foremost feature ServiceWorkers provides is to give the web app the ability to work offline.
+Apart from this ServiceWorker also includes features like [push notifications](https://developers.google.com/web/updates/2015/03/push-notifications-on-the-open-web) and [background sync](https://developers.google.com/web/updates/2015/12/background-sync).
+In the future, ServiceWorker will support other things like periodic sync or geofencing, etc. The core feature discussed in this tutorial is the ability to intercept and handle network requests, including programmatically managing a cache of responses.

 ## What is a Progressive Web App?

 _A Progressive Web App uses modern web capabilities to deliver an app-like user experience.
 They evolve from pages in browser tabs to immersive, top-level apps, maintaining the web's low friction at every moment._

-- This means a progressive web app should be responsive, connection-independent, app-like, fresh, installable and so forth.
-So, to make our Notepad a progressive web app, we need to include all above features.
+- Meaning, a progressive web app should be responsive, connection-independent, app-like, fresh, installable, and so forth.
+So, to make our Notepad a progressive web app, we need to include all the above features.
 Let's get started.

 ## Building the Notepad

-Let's start by creating a folder called Notepad in your favorite local web server(in my case I have used [XAMPP](https://www.apachefriends.org/index.html)) and add following files into it:
+Let's start by creating a folder called Notepad in your favorite local webserver(in my case I have used [XAMPP](https://www.apachefriends.org/index.html)) and add the following files into it:

 - `index.html`
 - `sw.js` - This where we'll write our ServiceWorker logic
-- `manifest.json` - The manifest enables your web app to have a more native-like presence on the user's homescreen.
-It allows the app to be launched in full-screen mode (without a URL bar being present), provides control over the screen orientation and in recent versions of Chrome on Android supports defining a [Splash Screen](https://developers.google.com/web/updates/2015/10/splashscreen?hl=en) and [theme color](https://developers.google.com/web/updates/2014/11/Support-for-theme-color-in-Chrome-39-for-Android?hl=en) for the address bar.
-It is also used to define a set of icons by size and density used for the aforementioned Splash screen and homescreen icon.
+- `manifest.json` - The manifest enables your web app to have a more native-like presence on the user's home screen.
+It allows the app to be launched in full-screen mode (without a URL bar being present), provides control over the screen orientation, and in recent versions of Chrome on Android supports defining a [Splash Screen](https://developers.google.com/web/updates/2015/10/splashscreen?hl=en) and [theme color](https://developers.google.com/web/updates/2014/11/Support-for-theme-color-in-Chrome-39-for-Android?hl=en) for the address bar.
+It is also used to define a set of icons by size and density used for the aforementioned Splash screen and home screen icon.

-Now, first thing we will do is register a `ServiceWorker` when our app hits the browser for the first time.
+Now, the first thing we will do is register a `ServiceWorker` when our app hits the browser for the first time.
 For this, create a folder called `js` in root and add file `app.js` into it and add the following code in that file.

 ```js
 // Registering ServiceWorker